SerraKD/mildew-detection/README.md

 #### GitHub

-- [GitHub](https://github.com/) was used as is an online software development platform.
+- [GitHub](https://github.com/) was used as an online software development platform.
 It's used for storing, tracking, and collaborating on software projects.

 #### Gitpod